-Any surgery that uses anaesthesia will have risks from anaesthesia, these include Allergic reactions to medicines and breathing problems.
+Any surgery that uses anesthesia will have risks from anesthesia that include allergic reactions to medicines and breathing problems.

 The risks that are involved due to surgery are bleeding and infection.
-Other risks are the ligament to may fail to heal, the surgery might not relieve of symptoms, blood clot in the leg, pain in the knee, lost range of motion, stiffness of the knee and weakness of the knee.
+Other risks are the ligament may fail to heal, the surgery might not provide relief to the symptoms, blood clot in the leg, pain in the knee, lost range of motion, stiffness and weakness of the knee.

 How do you prepare for surgery?